 Students must take 5 courses in the Government Department.
 They must pass them with a grade of B- or better, except for Freshman Seminars or Gov 92r taught by Department faculty, which are graded SAT/UNS.
 No more than one course graded SAT/UNS may be taken for the Government Secondary Field.

-No more than two foundational courses (Gov 10, 20, 30, and 40 or Historical Study A-12) will be counted toward a secondary concentration; three courses must be 50 or above.
+No more than two foundational courses (Gov 10, 20, 30, and 40) will be counted toward a secondary concentration; three courses must be 50 or above.

 Outside courses (Freshman Seminars, Core courses, General Education courses, courses cross-listed with another Department or School, and Social Studies tutorials) will count only if they are taught by Government department faculty or visiting faculty.
 Social Studies 10 will count only if the full course is taken, and will count for one half-course towards the Government secondary field requirements.